-We’ve prepared the following guide to help you understand many of the taxes, surcharge, fees and assessments you might see on your Allstream invoice.
+We’ve prepared the following information to help you understand many of the taxes, surcharge, fees and assessments you might see on your Allstream invoice.

 Universal Service Fund (USF)